 String s = builder.header("User-Agent", "Mozilla/5.0").get(String.class);

-Finally, note that Response
+Finally, note that Response, unlike the old ClientResponse<T>,

 is not a generic type, so it is necessary to give a type when extracting a response entity: